zgayjjf/ethereumjs-monorepo/packages/vm/README.md

 #### Initialization

-To run VM/EVM related EIP-4844 functionality you have to active the EIP in the associated `@ethereumjs/common` library:
+To run VM/EVM related EIP-4844 functionality you have to activate the EIP in the associated `@ethereumjs/common` library:

 ```typescript
 import { Common, Chain, Hardfork } from '@ethereumjs/common'